Photo: Thomas Woodtli from Zürich, Switzerland / Wikimedia Commons

 Price: $400–3,000/night | Location: Oued Zhoun Street, Fes el-Bali

-Ville Nouvelle — Contemporary Luxury
+Ville Nouvelle — Contemporary Comfort

 Sofitel Fes Palais Jamaï — Medina Gates